lse-my459/lse-my459.github.io/index.md

 * Laver and Garry (2000)
 * Loughran and McDonald (2011)
 * Tausczik and Pennebaker (2010)

-*Exercise:*
-* Comparing texts and their features.
-* Applying, modifying, and creating dictionaries for the analysis of political texts.

 #### Week 4: [Machine Learning for Texts](https://github.com/lse-my459/lectures/blob/master/week04/)